dylantey/todos-api/README.md

 ### Install necessary dependencies
 1. change into `[your username]:~/workspace/todos-api`, that is `cd todos-api`
 2. run the following command
-  `npm install --save express mongoose@4.10.8 body-parser` `npm install --save-dev nodemon`
+  `npm install --save express mongoose@4.10.8 body-parser` and `npm install --save-dev nodemon`

 ### Install Postman